xiaohunying/notes/pages/aws-encryption.md

 # AWS CloudHSM

+HSM (Hardware Security Module) is a physical tamper-resistant hardware applicance that is used to protect and safeguard cryptographic material and encryption keys.
+CloudHSM is used for secure encryption key management and storage which can be used as a root of trust for an enterprise when it comes to data protection allowing you to deploy secure and compliant workloads within AWS.
+There are a number of different operations that CloudHSM can help you provide:
+- Creation, storage and management of cryptographic keys.
+- The ability to use cryptographic hash functions.
+- The ability to generate cryptographic secure random data.

+### Using CloudHSM as a Custom Key Store in KMS

+When working with AWS KMS, you are able to create custom key stores.
+A key store is effectively a storage location which can store and protect your cryptographic keys used to encrypt and decrypt your data in AWS.
+When working with AWS KMS, the default key stores are managed by KMS and are stored on HSMs managed by AWS, and so as a user of KMS you have no control over these HSMs which underpin the cryptographic storage of KMS.

+However, if you have specific compliance controls that you need to adhere to, where you might require a greater level of control of your key stores.
+By creating a custom key store you can leverage the power of your CloudHSM cluster which you have full management of

 <br />

 # S3 Encryption Mechanisms

-Server-Side Encryption
+- Server-Side Encryption
   - with S3 Managed Keys (SSE-S3)
-- with KMS Managed Keys (SSe-KMS)
+  - with KMS Managed Keys (SSE-KMS)
   - with Customer Provided Keys (SSE-C)

-Client-Side Encryption
+- Client-Side Encryption
   - with KMS Managed Keys (CSE-KMS)
   - with Customer Provided Keys (CSE-C)

 <br />